JR Motorsports: Car No. 8 history

 After driving the No. 8 car for 12 races in 2021, on August 16, 2021, it was announced that Josh Berry will drive the car full-time in 2022.
-He began the season with a 16th place finish at Daytona.
+He began the season with a 16th-place finish at Daytona.
 Berry scored wins at Dover and Charlotte to make the playoffs.
 During the playoffs, he won at Las Vegas to make the Championship 4.

+During the 2023 season, Berry drove winless, but stayed consistent enough to make the playoffs.
+He was eliminated at the conclusion of the Charlotte Roval race.